Chapter 29: AI Governance and CI/CD Integration

 - A GitHub repository with:

-- Specifications in
+- specifications in

-specs/ - OpenAPI contract in
+specs/ - an OpenAPI contract in

-- Specifications in
+- specifications in

 - GitHub Actions enabled